MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Get-MgBetaSearchQna.md

 ## SYNOPSIS
 Administrative answer in Microsoft Search results that provide answers for specific search keywords in an organization.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSearchQna](/powershell/module/Microsoft.Graph.Search/Get-MgSearchQna?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)